Resources for the NSQHS Standards

 NSQHS Standard (second edition) fact sheets

-Fact sheets have been developed to provide organisations with a general summary of specific issues in the NSQHS Standards.
+Fact sheets have been developed to provide health service organisations with more information relating to specific topic areas in the NSQHS Standards.

 User guides for the NSQHS Standards (second edition)

 The user guides are designed to support health service organisations improve the safety and quality of care they provide by using the NSQHS Standards as a framework for improvement.
 The Commission has not printed hard copies of these user guides .
 Files for commercial printing are available upon request.